 Your carrier and departure airport will probably have a list of prohibited items, however, this list will certainly include items that are sharp (blades, pocket knives, scissors, including nail scissors), firearms, flammable materials or liquids (can burn easily).
 You are allowed to take lithium batteries which are used in cameras etc and a spare or two.
 Anything larger than those would need advice from the airline.
 Basically, use common sense – if it could injure people if mishandled, don’t take it.

 |Airline||Weight allowance||Maximum Dimensions (Main piece)||Additional items||Things to note||Additional information|

 1 piece 105cm bag plus 1 x 185cm non rigid garment bag or 1 x 115cm bag

 1 piece 115cm bag or 1 x 185cm non rigid garment bag

-Delta and American Airlines have similar guidelines, but neither mentions weight restriction other than the requirement that you must be able to lift the bag yourself into the overhead locker.
-However, if you are travelling out of certain non-US airports, there may be restrictions based on guidelines in place at the airport.
+Delta and American Airlines have similar guidelines.
+Neither mentions weight restriction other than the requirement that you must be able to lift the bag yourself into the overhead locker.
+However, if you are travelling out of certain non-US airports, there may be airport specific restrictions.